 The purpose of keeping a tab on your competitors’ content is so that you can compare quality.
-Are they posting better vlogs or getting more followers than you?
+Are they posting better blogs or getting more followers than you?
 Find out why.
-Analysing your competitors will help you identify what you’ve missed in your marketing strategy and how you can improve it.
+Analyzing your competitors will help you identify what you’ve missed in your marketing strategy and how you can improve it.

 A newly established business can also get a better idea of the frequency of posts, type of content and audience to focus on by studying competitors.

 An important thing to remember when blogging is that producing irrelevant content just for the sake of uploading content will not generate higher traffic.
 You need to post about engaging topics that are pertinent to your business so that customers enjoy reading your content.

 This one is make or break.
 Getting your SEO right can make all the difference.
 Your website and blog will rank higher in search engines, your content will be clear and hence, customers can easily find you.